mropert/mropert.github.io/_posts/2018-01-06-simplifying_build-part2.md

 `x86_64` target architecture and a host with a Haswell CPU, they may try to use AVX2 instructions which are not available on previous generations.
 Both might produce binaries incompatible with the target defined in the toolchain configuration.

-This is not always the build system's entire fault.
+This is not always entirely the build system's fault.
 Sometimes it simply *allows* a project maintainer to change the toolchain configuration, but won't do it if not instructed to.

 To me, both are wrong.
 The whole point of a toolchain configuration is to define a common ground for all the binaries built